chrisknewman/tusas/README.md

 that allows an efficient, implicit time integration.
 As such, Tusas allows flexible precondtioning as it only requires the user to implement code for a row of the preconditioning matrix.
 In addition, configuration of the nonlinear system and preconditioner can be performed at runtime.

+For questions and inquiries a mailing list is available for discussion: tusas-users@googlegroups.com Google / gmail users can sign in and click the "Join group" button.
+Otherwise send an email to: tusas-users+subscribe@googlegroups.com